 Have you ever taken the time to disconnect from the constant demands of modern life and truly pursue ideas, dreams and passions?
 This class will allow you to disconnect and immerse yourself in nature and give yourself time to bring your ideas to life.

 Working from an initial idea we will explore the nuances of using 3D printing for rapid prototyping.
 The course will provide a history of digital fabrication techniques, an overview of the invention process, iterative design techniques, an introduction to Computer Aided Design and processes for a successful 3D print.
+We will also explore 2D design and subtractive manufacturing using our laser cutter.

 NO prior 3D printing experience or CAD design knowledge necessary.